Skip to content

 2. NanobodyBuilder2

 NanobodyBuilder2 is a tool for predicting the 3D structure of nanobodies from their amino acid sequence using a deep learning model.
-It numbers the created .pdb files using ANARCI
+It numbers the created .pdb files using ANARCI.

 Reference: